Binkers-Gaming/Simple-Buyer/README.md

+Warning This Is A Experamental Branch Some Of These Versions May Be Unstable!

 This is Simple Buyer Made to be simple and Nice This IS not a scalper and it is made to run on A raspberry pi And any Other Computer Like Mac, Windows, And Linux.